Information criteria for non-normalized models: Extension to non-normalized mixture models

 \section{Extension to non-normalized mixture models}

 In this section, we discuss extension of NCIC to non-normalized mixture models.

 Consider a finite mixture of non-normalized models:

 where $\pi_k > 0$, $\sum_{k=1}^K \pi_k=1$ and the normalization constant $Z(\theta_k)$ of each component $p (x \mid \theta_k)$ is intractable.
-Existing methods for estimating non-normalized models are not applicable to \eqref{mix_model} since it includes more than one intractable normalization constant.
+Existing methods for estimating non-normalized models are not applicable to \eqref{mix_model} since it includes more than one intractable normalization constant\footnote{For example, a formal extension of score matching becomes intractable because the objective function now involves the normalization constants.}.
+We clarified this point as a footnote.
 Thus, \cite{Matsuda} extended NCE to estimate \eqref{mix_model}.
 Specifically, \eqref{mix_model} is reparametrized as

 where $c=(c_1,\dots,c_K)$ with $c_k = \log \pi_k-\log Z(\theta_k)$.
 Similarly to the original NCE, we consider $c$ as an additional unknown parameter.
 Then, by generating $M$ noise samples $y^{(1)},\dots,y^{(M)}$ from a noise distribution $n(y)$, the parameter $\xi=(\theta, c)$ is estimated in the same way as the original NCE in \eqref{NCEdef} and \eqref{Jdef}, that is, we use the definition \eqref{NCEparam2} in the original NCE objective function \eqref{Jdef}.
 This extended NCE has consistency under mild regularity conditions \citep{Matsuda}.